-Bigg Boss 12: Why The Makers Are Planning To Get Katrina Kaif As Co-host For Salman Khan’s Show?
+Bigg Boss 12: Why Are The Makers Planning To Get Katrina Kaif To Co-host Salman Khan’s Reality Show?

 Salman Might Host The Show

 Salman Khan has hosted the show successfully for seven seasons.
-There is also buzz that this season too, the makers might bring him on board to host the show if all goes well with the actor in his court case.
+There is also buzz that this season, too, the makers might bring him on board to host the show if all goes well with the actor in his court case.

 Katrina Might Co-host The Show